Uncertainty-aware data assimilation through variational inference: Using a trained model for 4D-Var

 \textbf{CODA init and background prior.} Same as CODA init, but additionally using $\beta = 1$, so that the predicted mean and variance of the initial state are explicitly used to define the background prior term in the assimilation cost.

 \textbf{CODA init, background and foreground prior.} Same as the previous variant, but additionally using $\gamma = 1$.

 In figure~\ref{fig:4DVar_results}, we show the results obtained by these different variations.
-One can first observe that all of them strongly benefit from increasing assimilation window lengths. \textbf{CODA init} performs better than \textbf{Nearest init} in all cases, with a gap strongly increasing with the window length. \textbf{CODA init and background prior} enables significant improvements, especially for the shorter window lengths.
-Finally, the inclusion of a foreground prior results in a marginal additional reduction of the mean squared error for shorter window sizes.
+One can first observe that all of them strongly benefit from increasing assimilation window lengths. \textbf{CODA init} performs better than \textbf{Nearest init} in all cases, with a gap strongly increasing with the window length.
+This clearly shows that the weak-constraint 4D-Var method strongly benefits from being initialized with the fast and relatively accurate estimations that are provided by our stochastic CODA method. \textbf{CODA init and background prior} further enables significant improvements over \textbf{CODA init}, especially for the shorter window lengths, which shows that not only the mean of the distribution estimated by CODA is of interest, but also its associated well-calibrated uncertainties.
+Finally, the inclusion of a foreground prior with \textbf{CODA init, background and foreground prior} results in a marginal additional reduction of the mean squared error for shorter window sizes.
 Thus, both the background and foreground priors are most useful when the amount of observed data is relatively low.

-In figure~\ref{fig:visu}, we show some results over a slice of one of our longest assimilation windows ($T=10^7$), assimilated with the CODA init, foreground and background prior approach.
+In figure~\ref{fig:visu}, we show some results over a slice of one of our longest assimilation windows ($T=10^5$), assimilated with the CODA init, foreground and background prior approach.
 One can see that the ground truth is very well reconstructed using only sparse and noisy observations.
+In particular, comparing the scale of the errors to its equivalent in figure~\ref{fig:stochastic_CODA_vis} shows that minimizing the cost function of equation~\eqref{eq:4DVar} enables to significantly improve on the fast variational CODA estimate, which, as previously discussed, can be explained by the significantly higher computational cost and by the very long window of observations that this method has access to.